 Babinski reflex is a normal part of development in babies under the age of two.
 If your child has Babinski syndrome after age two, it means some part of the nervous system has been damaged.
 This usually results in weakness and loss of muscle control.
 Your health care professional will diagnose and treat the specific cause(s) of the underlying damage.
 Each treatment will be different depending on the diagnosis.
 In some cases the damage is reversible and your child's Babinski reflex will go away.

-- Q When will my child’s confidence begin to grow?
+- Q Is it normal for my child’s confidence to drop with age?

 - Q Why should I find time for my child to play with other kids?

 - Q Why are regular checkups important for my child’s health?

 - Q What are signs that my child has a fever?